jzzheng22/hlp21-project-group-3/doc/Features.md

     - Dragging a box over multiple symbols.
     - Holding `Ctrl` and then mouse clicking/dragging to select multiple
 - Upon selecting a symbol, red circles will appear at the corners to show the user where to drag from to scale the symbol.
+- When clicking on overlapping symbols, only the top symbol will be selected.

 ### Deleting Selected Symbols
 - May be done via drop-down menu or by pressing the `Delete` key.